Constructor Experiences Rapid Growth and Momentum in EMEA: Helping More Ecommerce Companies Improve Product Discovery with AI

-SAN FRANCISCO and BARCELONA, Spain, June 4, 2024 /PRNewswire/ -- (SHOPTALK EUROPE) — Constructor, the leading AI-powered product discovery and search platform for enterprise ecommerce companies, today announced growth and momentum across Europe, the Middle East and Africa (EMEA) — significantly increasing both customers and headcount.
-As more ecommerce companies in the region tap into Constructor, they're realising benefits including greater engagement, conversions and revenue.
+SAN FRANCISCO and BARCELONA, Spain, June 4, 2024 /PRNewswire/ -- Constructor, the leading AI-powered product discovery and search platform for enterprise ecommerce companies, today announced growth and momentum across Europe, the Middle East and Africa (EMEA) — significantly increasing both customers and headcount.
+As more ecommerce companies in the region tap into Constructor, they're realizing benefits including greater engagement, conversions and revenue.

 Constructor works with leading ecommerce brands in EMEA including Birkenstock, Under Armour (EMEA and North American operations), Monica Vinader, Very, home24 and more — as well as many others around the world.